Here’s what we know about infections in D.C. schools

 “To me, it’s seems pretty clear that there is significant community spread not related to schools in that age group,” Stahlin said.

-Based on the information that is available and data city leaders have provided there is no indication that there has been substantial spread in school.
+Based on the information that is available and data city leaders have provided, there is no indication that there has been substantial spread in school.

 The city has enacted cohorting and quarantine measures in schools, some of which are more conservative than CDC guidance.
 For example, the public school system does not allow middle and high school students to switch classes and switch cohorts even though national guidance — and more recently amended local guidance — allow for it.

-The city has followed a 6-foot social distancing rule in schools, but will soon switch to 3-feet following revised CDC guidance.
-Currently anyone in a cohort with a positive case must quarantine for 14-days, but the school system will shorten that to 10-days later this month.
+The city has followed a six-foot social distancing rule in schools, but will soon switch to three feet following revised CDC guidance.
+Currently anyone in a cohort with a positive case must quarantine for 14 days, but the school system will shorten that to 10 days later this month.

 Numerous studies have attempted to assess the risk of reopening schools in the pandemic.
 A recent CDC study found that schools could safely reopen with protocols in place, including improved classroom ventilation, social distancing and mask mandates.
 The higher the community spread is, the more precautions are needed.